erreurt/MahjongAI/README.md

 #### Mahjong is a "Constraint satisfaction optimisation" multiplayer strategic board game

 This is a project for my master's thesis.
 Anyone who is interested in making powerful Mahjong AI is welcome to extend my agent.
+For more details about the applied algorithms and the reasons why such algorithms are used, please contact me with E-Mail.

 In the case that you want to develop your own Mahjong agent, this Repo can also be used as a Framework for realtime testing (***with real human players***).
 Then you can save all your time for finding the best strategy for your agent.
 Furthermore a development library (crawling and pre-processing of game logs, calculation of shantin and winning score etc.) is now available in: https://github.com/erreurt/MahjongKit